AviaryInc/Mobile-Feather-SDK-for-iOS/README.md

 In order to follow this guide, you must have the iOS 5.0 SDK and Xcode 4.2 installed on your system.
 For the latest versions, please visit Apple's [iOS Dev Center](http://developer.apple.com/devcenter/ios/).

+**Build time requirements**

+In order to use the Aviary SDK, you must be using the latest version of Apple's LLVM compiler.
+You should not have a problem if you're using a fresh install of Xcode 4.2+, which uses this compiler by default.
+However, if you are working on an older project, or you have upgraded from an older version of Xcode, make sure you're not using GCC.

+**Run time requirements**

+The minimum iOS version supported by the SDK is iOS 4.0.
+The many reasons for this choice include our use of ARC ([Automatic Reference Counting](http://developer.apple.com/library/ios/#releasenotes/ObjectiveC/RN-TransitioningToARC/_index.html#//apple_ref/doc/uid/TP40011226)) and our reliance on a number of Apple frameworks and libraries which require iOS 4, including [Accelerate](http://developer.apple.com/library/ios/#documentation/Accelerate/Reference/AccelerateFWRef/_index.html) and [libdispatch](http://libdispatch.macosforge.org/).

 <a name="package-contents"></a>
 ### Package Contents